rwxrob/homelab/log.md

 # Log of Work to Setup Homelab

-## Tuesday, September 22, 2022, 7:56:53PM EDT
+/bin/bash: line 1: Hnow: command not found

 * Spent a lot of time calculating energy budget and wattages.

 * Bought a Protectli Vault after getting freaked out by the Netgear Nighthawk firmware update.
 Downloaded and installed pfSense.
-Then a friend talked.
+Then a friend talked me into trying OPNsense and prefer it.

-* Experienced strange freezes with `cpu_loop`
+* Experienced strange freezes with `cpu_loop` caused by VMware.

 * Made mistake of buying 20A PDU with plugs that don't match sockets.